Get insider access

 Amazon Echo Gen 4

 The Amazon Echo Gen 4 is a better voice assistant speaker than the Apple HomePod mini.
 The Amazon has better ambient noise performance, so it can understand you more clearly in noisy settings.
 It also comes with bass and treble adjustments to customize its sound and can produce a deeper bass than the Apple.
-It comes with Alexa built-in, but if you prefer Siri, go for the Apple instead.
+It comes with built-in Alexa, but if you prefer Siri, go for the Apple instead.

 Google Nest Mini